-6.7.1 Correcting the Energy Resolution of the CCDs
+6.7.1Correcting the Energy Resolution of the CCDs

 The ACIS instrument team has developed a correction algorithm that recovers much of the lost energy resolution the FI CCDs.
 The correction recovers a significant fraction of the CTI-induced loss of spectral resolution of the FI CCDs at all energies.
-The algorithm has been incorporated in the CIAO tool acis_process_events as of CIAO 2.3.
-Figure 6.9 illustrates the improvement that the tool provides.
+The algorithm has been incorporated in the CIAO tool acis_process_events since CIAO 2.3.
+Figure 6.10 illustrates the improvement that the tool provides.
 As of December 2006, data for the two BI chips can also be corrected in the same way, including a correction for serial CTI for the BI chips, though the effects are more subtle.
 The resulting response is very nearly uniform across the BI chips once this correction is made.
-An alternative corrector may be found at the Chandra contributed SW exchange web site and also at the Penn State ACIS page (http://www.astro.psu.edu/users/townsley/cti/install.html).